skramm/cpphtmltags/manual.md

 The first method can only be used only for strings and other POD types (int, floats, ...).

+## Global attributes

+It is possible to add to a given tag a "global attribute", that is each time you will output that tag, this attribute-value pair will be automatically added.
+For example, at one point you want to add to all the tags `li` the attribute `class="my_class"`.
+This can be done with
+`HTAG::addGlobalAttrib( HT_LI, AT_CLASS, "my_class" );`

+To remove, you can:
+-remove all global attributes with `HTAG::clearGlobalAttribs()` -remove the global attribute on a given tag with `HTAG::clearGlobalAttrib( <tag id> )`

 ## Line feeds

 In order to be human readable, it may be a good idea to have here and then some line feeds in the output html code.
-On the other side, for large files its may be wanted to have "compact" html code, by removing all the unnecessary linefeeds.
+On the other side, for large files it may be wanted to have "compact" html code, by removing all the unnecessary linefeeds.

-These two behaviors can be achieved, three modes are actually available:
+These two behaviors can be achieved, three modes are available:
 - a line feed after every closing of a tag;
 - no line feed at all;
 - a "default" mode, where certain tags get a line feed after closure, others do not.

 This is achieved with the static method `setLineFeedMode( En_LineFeedMode mode )`.
-The possible values are LF_None, LF_Always, LF_Default.
+The possible values are `LF_None`, `LF_Always`, `LF_Default`.

 For example:
 ```C++
 HTAG::setLineFeedMode( LF_Always );